kwartzlab/board-procedures/README.md

 ## Membership suspension and termination for non payment of dues:

-After 3 months of not paying membership dues, a member is suspended.
+After 3 months of not paying membership dues, a member is suspended, giving them a 1 month grace period before termination.
 At this point, they will no longer accrue missed payments.
 By the 4 month, their membership will be terminated if not resolved.

 ## Conditions of membership return: